devlsco/twitch-bot/README.md

 # Adding 7TV Emotes to Twitch Channel

-This is a Twitch bot designed to seamlessly integrate 7TV emotes into your Twitch channel.
-It's built using Node.js, and below, you'll find instructions on how to set up and run this bot, even if you're a beginner with programming.
+This is a [Twitch](https://www.twitch.tv/) bot designed to seamlessly integrate [7TV](https://7tv.app/) emotes into your Twitch channel.
+It's built using [Node.Js](https://nodejs.org/en), and below, you'll find instructions on how to set up and run this bot, even if you're a beginner with programming.
 # Getting Started

 To get started, follow these simple steps: